CANINE URINARY PROBLEMS

 Spayed females and neutered dogs tend to “leak” urine, especially upon arising.
 Frequent urination or leaking is a frustrating problem for owners who want to keep a nice house AND their beloved house dog.

-See reference links below for housebreaking help but for leaking or uncontrolled urination, see your veterinarian!
+See reference and other links below for housebreaking help but for leaking or uncontrolled urination, see your veterinarian!

 Washington: The U.S. Food and Drug Administration (FDA) isn’t advertising it, but veterinarians can buy phenylpropanolamine (PPA) despite a government-proposed ban of the drug and a recent dry spell in its manufacture.

 The key is finding a pharmaceutical company still making it, says Marsha Larkins, ombudsman with the FDA’s Center for Veterinary Medicine (CVM).

 In November 2011, FDA officials announced that PPA, a human-approved drug found in weight loss aids and nasal decongestants, eventually would be pulled from the market after a Yale study revealed a link between the drug’s use and hemorrhage stroke in women.

 Veterinarians also prescribed the drug off-label to treat bladder control problems and canine urinary incontinence.
 When FDA officials advised pharmaceutical companies to discontinue PPA production, DVMs lost PPA sources.